-- # mkdir /mount1 - Set up passwordless SSH between the root and oracle users on the source and target systems. - Install the DBD::ORACLE module on both the source and target systems. - For instructions, see the Perl documentation. - Set the following environment variables-ORACLE HOME and LD LIBRARY PATH:
+- 3 Set up passwordless SSH between the root users of the source and target systems. - Install the DBD::ORACLE perl module on the target systems, using the PERL binary which is present in the Oracle Home directory.

+For instructions, see the Perl documentation.

+Set the following environment variables-ORACLE HOME and LD LIBRARY PATH:

 '''

-export ORACLE_HOME=path of oracle_home
+export ORACLE HOME=path of oracle home

-export LD LIBRARY PATH=$ORACLE HOME/lib:$ORACLE HOME
+export LD_LIBRARY_PATH=$ORACLE_HOME/lib:$ORACLE_HOME

 '''

-Keep the following information handy:
+- Keep the following information handy:

-Path of the Oracle base directory
+- Oracle base directory path of the target system

-Name of the primary database
+- Name of the source database

+- Any instance name of source database

-Name of the target (standby) database
+- Name of the target database

+- Name of all target database instances

-Name of the primary database host
+- Name of the source database host

+- Host name of all target instances

-VxFS mount point
+- VxFS mount point

-Destination path of the recovery file
+- Destination path of the recovery files

-User name and password of the primary database user
+- Password of system user and sys user for the source databases

-Absolute path of the configuration file (if you plan to use it)
+- Absolute path of the configuration file.